dgatf/sct101ctm/README.md

 ## Bluetooth

 Bluetooth won't work after suspend.
-To fix this it is needed to run a script after suspend:
+To fix this create the script */usr/lib/pm-utils/sleep.d/99bluetooth* to be executed after suspend:

 ```
-sudo nano /usr/lib/pm-utils/sleep.d/99bluetooth

  #!/bin/sh
  case "$1" in
   resume)
    rfkill block 2
    rfkill unblock 2
  esac
 ```
+Make it executable with *chmod*

 ## Other tweaks and fixes